ibrahimmoursy/STEDI-Human-Balance-Analytics/README.md

 In this project I extracted data produced by the STEDI Step Trainer sensors and the mobile app, and curated them into a data lakehouse solution on AWS.
 The intent is for Data Scientists to use the solution to train machine learning models.

+The Data lake solution is developed using AWS Glue, AWS S3, Python, and Spark for sensor data that trains machine learning algorithms.

+AWS infrastructure is used to create storage zones (landing, trusted and curated), data catalog, data transformations between zones and queries in semi-structured data.

 ---

 ## Project Datasets